- Cadent launches two-year fundraising partnership with Alzheimer’s Society

-· Staff set to raise loads of dough for dementia on Cupcake Day
+- Coventry Cadent staff plan to raise lots of dough on Cupcake Day

-Britain’s biggest gas distribution network – Cadent – is teaming up with Alzheimer’s Society to raise £100,000 for people living with dementia.
+Staff at Coventry-based gas distribution network, Cadent, are teaming up with Alzheimers Society to raise £100,000 for people living with dementia.

-Cadent is launching a two-year fundraising partnership with Alzheimer’s Society today, Cupcake Day (15 June) – the Society’s annual fundraiser.
+Cadent is launching a two-year fundraising partnership with Alzheimer’s Society today, Cupcake Day (15 June) – a major annual fundraiser for the Society.

 Employees voted for Alzheimer’s Society as Cadent’s chosen charity.
 Over the next 24 months, the company’s 5,000-strong workforce have pledged to bake, cycle, run, climb and even skydive in a bid to generate funds for the 850,000 people in the UK affected by dementia.